phonegap/phonegap-docs/docs/3-references/stockpile-app/6-results-part2.html.md

     import fetchStockAPIJSON from '../../utils/stockAPI';
 ```

-2. Now go back into the `fetchResults` method stub created previously and update the signature with 4 new parameters and add the two constant variables for `columns` and `parameters` arrays shown below:
+2. Now go back to the `fetchResults` method stub created previously and update the signature with 4 new parameters and define two constant variables for `columns` and `parameters` as shown below:

  ```javascript
     fetchResults (q, limit, filter, offset = 0) {